Complexity of Leading Digit Sequences: Proof of Theorems and

 Now, note that, by Corollary \ref{cor:dirichlet}, the sequence $\{n\alpha\}$ is dense in the unit interval $[0,1)$.
 Thus, if the interval on the right of \eqref{eq:p(k)-Lk3} is non-empty, it must contain an element of this sequence.
 Hence, given any $k$-tuple $(d_0,\dots,d_{k-1})$ of digits in $D$ for which the interval on the right of \eqref{eq:p(k)-Lk3} is non-empty, there exists an $n\in\NN$ such that \eqref{eq:p(k)-Lk1} holds for this tuple, i.e., the tuple $(d_0,\dots,d_{k-1})$ occurs as a block of length $k$ in the sequence $\Sab$.
 Conversely, if $(d_0,\dots,d_{k-1})$ is a block of length $k$ occurring in $\Sab$, then there exists an $n$ such that relation \eqref{eq:p(k)-Lk3} holds, so the interval on the right of \eqref{eq:p(k)-Lk3} must be non-empty.

 It follows \footnote{Our assumption $b\ge5$ ensures that each of the intervals $[\lgb d, \lgb(d+1))$, $d=1,2,\dots,b-1$, has length $\le1/2$.
-Hence the intersection of such an interval with translates of other intervals of this type is either empty or consists of a \emph{single} interval in $\TT$.} that \emph{the number of blocks of length $k$ in the sequence $\Sab$ (and hence the value of the complexity function $p(k)$) is equal to the number of non-empty intervals in $\TT$ generated on the right of \eqref{eq:p(k)-Lk3} as each $d_i$ runs through the digits in $D=\{1,2,\dots,b-1\}$}.
-But these intervals are exactly the intervals obtained by splitting up $\TT$ at the points
+Hence the intersection of such an interval with translates of other intervals of this type is either empty or consists of a \emph{single} interval in $\TT$.
+This is not necessarily true for intervals of length $>1/2$: for example, the intersection of the interval $[0,2/3]$ with its translate by $1/2$ consists of the two disjoint intervals $[0,1/6]$ and $[1/2,2/3]$.} that \emph{the number of blocks of length $k$ in the sequence $\Sab$ (and hence the value of the complexity function $p(k)$) is equal to the number of non-empty intervals in $\TT$ generated on the right of \eqref{eq:p(k)-Lk3} as each $d_i$ runs through the digits in $D=\{1,2,\dots,b-1\}$.} But these intervals are exactly the intervals obtained by splitting up $\TT$ at the points

 so the number of such intervals is equal to the number of \emph{distinct} elements in \eqref{eq:p(k)-Lk4}.
 The latter elements form the elements of the set $L_k$, so the desired number is $|L_k|$.
 This completes the proof of Lemma \ref{lem:p(k)-Lk}. \end{proof}